Chapter 2:

 Ottro gave an unsubtle cough before continuing.
 “Could it be, perhaps, you’ve heard the rumours surrounding that commoner?”

 “They say that she came back from the dead.
 Dozens of witnesses reported it!”
-Ottro leaned forward, his voice dropping to a whisper.
+Ottro leaned forward and whispered.
 “It’s possible she could be a manra—“

 Ottro’s smile remained plastered on his face as he bowed again.
 “Of course.
 It was only a rumour—“